Concepts of fitness

 Peak aerobic zone ; This zone of 80% to 90% of maximum heart rate represents the highest level of aerobic training and is only recommended for the very well trained individual.Working in this zone can help you increase speed and pace, and prepare you for competitively.

-Define the terms muscular strength, muscular endurance and understand aspects to training for muscular strength and endurance???
+Define the terms muscular strength, muscular endurance and understand aspects for training muscular strength and endurance?

 The general rule of thumb for improving muscular strength is to perform work against the heaviest resistances for fewer reps( high resistance or 6- 12r.m)